 How to Find Performance Counters with PowerShell

-What are Performance Counters in Windows
+What are Performance Counters in Windows?

-Let’s say an end-user is complaining that their laptop is running slowly and is demanding a new device.
-This is a common complaint that every IT tech support agent will run into.
 Support staff can use performance metrics to see the hardware utilization on that end user’s device.
-Even better, they can see what latency and response times that device is offering.
-Using that data, tech support agents can triage the laptop appropriately, see its issues, and perform proper break-fix operations without throwing money at the problem.
+Even better, they can see the device's latency and response times.
+Using that data, tech support agents can see any issues and perform proper break-fix operations without throwing money at the problem.

 Like many Windows-based admin utilities, performance metrics can be gathered and monitored remotely.
 In addition, Microsoft offers GUI-based panel snap-ins and command-line tools that can grab performance data from remote machines.
-This is especially useful if enterprising IT pros want to create a remote monitoring tool to capture and store performance data for administrative reasons.

 I mean, wouldn’t it be fun to build your own script that can monitor a server for high CPU or memory usage and shoot you an alert if that occurs?
 That’s taking your IT skills to the next level.